-All those odd pieces of glass in closets, in buffets and china cabinets, or in unopened boxes stored in the basement.
-You find them at garage sales and flee markets.
+All those odd pieces of glass in closets, in buffets, in china cabinets, or in unopened boxes stored in the basement or garage.

 The piece in the wagon consists of a votive holder (blue glass),

 and a small patterned serving bowl turned upside down.

 It added a bit of non-green color in my herb garden.

 The piece on the left is a serving platter, an ice cream sundae glass,